-- accessible as determined by the User Enable Register on page 10-15 - common to Secure and Non-secure states.
+- accessible as determined by the User Enable Register on page 10-15 - common to Secure and Non-secure states. - Configurations Available in all configurations. - Attributes See the register summary in Table 4-17 on page 4-18.

 Figure 10-1 shows the PMCR bit assignments.